Santa Cruz Reserve 30 Carbon Wheelset Review

 Our Analysis and Test Results

-Santa Cruz only makes Reserve Carbon wheels and their range currently consists of three rim widths for both 27.5" and 29" wheel sizes.
+Reserve wheels is an offshoot of Santa Cruz Bicycles and they only make carbon rims and complete wheelsets.
 They really upped the ante when they first brought the Reserve Carbon wheels to market, offering them at competitive prices and with a lifetime warranty.
 The market has been forced to respond as a result, and now we see more carbon fiber wheels being offered at more reasonable prices and with better warranties.
-Additionally, Santa Cruz has helped to bust the durability myths surrounding carbon wheels through their product testing, marketing, and especially a video featuring Danny MacAskill trying to destroy his wheels.
+Additionally, Reserve has helped to bust the durability myths surrounding carbon wheels through their product testing, marketing, and especially a video featuring Danny MacAskill trying to destroy his wheels.
 Do they live up to all the hype?
 Read on to find out.

 The Reserve 30 Carbon wheels have a unique rim design intended to improve both their ride quality and durability.
 The rims have an all-carbon construction with a 36.4mm external and a 30mm internal rim width that is in line with modern trends and recommended for tires from 2.3" up to 2.6" widths.
 The rims are made with a 4mm offset that is intended to optimize bracing angles, help improve balanced spoke tension and enhance wheel stiffness.
 The bead flanges are hookless, allowing for a thicker and more consistent bead wall which is meant to pair well with modern tire designs and improve the durability of the rim bead.
 In an effort to further enhance the durability of the rims they have also incorporated a square-shaped reinforcement around each spoke hole.
 Santa Cruz claims this visible spoke hole reinforcement helps reduce failure of the rim at this interface and helps improve quality control.